Chubercik/i48/README.md

 # i48: A 48-bit Signed Integer Type for Rust

 `i48` provides a 48-bit signed integer type for Rust, filling the gap between `i32` and `i64`.
-This type is particularly useful in image processing (deep color) and other scenarios where 48-bit precision is required but 64 bits would be excessive.
+This type may be useful in certain scenarios where 48-bit precision is required but 64 bits would be excessive.

 ## Features